yannbouteiller/gym-airsimdroneracinglab/README.md

 python download_and_mod_airsim.py --no-download
 ```

-# Environment:
+# Gym Environment:

-The embedded gym environment is highly customizable with the config dictionary.
+The embedded gym environment is highly customizable through the config dictionary.
 Read the environment's code for documentation.

 This environment has been conceived with the RTRL framework in mind (https://arxiv.org/abs/1911.04448), and is fully compatible with its setting.

 # Game Of Datasets

 The 'Game of Drones' project has given birth to a pretty advanced gym environment.
-The dataset collector script turns this gym environment into a multiplayer videogame that can be used to collect imitation learning datasets in all imaginable settings, including real-time.
+The dataset collector script turns this gym environment into a multiplayer videogame that can be used to collect Offline Reinforcement Learning datasets in all imaginable settings, including real-time.

 ## Notes on the OS